Tennis-Zverev beats Djokovic, will face Medvedev in Turin final | Sports-Games

 The 25-year-old U.S. Open champion said one key to success was to never let up regardless of what the scoreboard says.
 "As soon as you are a set and a break up you feel like you are in control, but that is when the danger is," Medvedev said.

 "You need to stay focused and fight for every point.
 In the last game I had 0-30 on my serve and, until the last point, it is never over.
 So I am happy I was able to finish it."
-Medvedev cruised through the round-robin stage of the season-ending tournament with wins over Hubert Hurkacz, Alexander Zverev and Jannik Sinner before dispatching Ruud.
+Medvedev went undefeated in the round-robin stage of the season-ending tournament with wins over Hubert Hurkacz, Zverev and Jannik Sinner before dispatching Ruud.

-"I think all the matches were a great level.
-Different opponents and different styles," he said.
-"I managed to win all the matches.
-It was not an easy match (today).
-When you are in the final you can’t complain, so I am just looking forward to tomorrow and hopefully I can have my best match."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)